emu-russia/psxcpu/custom.md

 - 7: Output 1 enable
 - 8: Output 2 enable

-От этих названий пляшем.
+We move from these names.

 ### IO Enable

-Разводит по внутренностям блока усиленные сигналы input/output enable.
+Drives amplified input/output enable signals through the internals of the unit.

 ![Unit24_io_enable](/imgstore/custom/Unit24_io_enable.jpg)

-У Unit22-25 OE1=OE2=1 (подсоединены к питанию), то есть используются оба выхода.
+Unit22-25 has OE1=OE2=1 (connected to the power supply), so both outputs are used.

 ### Register IO buffers

-Используются в основном для усиления выходного сигнала, а также в качестве tri-state буфера для включения/выключения обмена между определенными входами и выходами регистров.
+They are used mainly to amplify the output signal and also as a tri-state buffer to enable/disable the exchange between certain register inputs and outputs.

-На вход принимает 4 контрольных сигнала, приходящих со схемы IO Enable:
+The input receives 4 control signals coming from the IO Enable circuit:

-- IE1, IE2: input enable. Если IE=0, то соответствующий вход переходит в состояние tri-state (отключается).
+- IE1, IE2: input enable.
+If IE=0, the corresponding input goes into a tri-state (off).
-- OE1, OE2: output enable. Если OE=0, то соответствующий выход переходит в состояние tri-state (отключается).
+- OE1, OE2: output enable.
+If OE=0, then the corresponding output goes to tri-state (off).

 ![Unit24_reg_inputs_outputs](/imgstore/custom/Unit24_reg_inputs_outputs.jpg)